fekle/gitlab-to-forgejo/README.md

 To run this script, you will need Elixir.
 I've tested it with Elixir 1.17, but it should work with other recent versions.

 I have tested this tool with GitLab `17.2.2-ce` and Forgejo `8.0.1`.
+Probably also works with Gitea, but I haven't tested it.

 First, create a config file called `config.exs` in the root of the project.
 It should look like this: